High Carbohydrate Meals

 “Eat what you like, sit on the couch, just keep whacking in the insulin.”

-I have these two mantras engrained in my mind you should:
+I have these two mantras ingrained in my mind; you should too:

 “It’s important to respect I have low levels of insulin in my portal vein.”